RecFishing: European harmonization raises questions about accessibility

 Practical reminder: what you need to remember

-• Daily declaration of catches of "sensitive" species below.
+• Mandatory declaration of "sensitive" species retained or released

 Atlantic and English Channel :